 A scrapbooker takes photos, text, and memorabilia and combines them in a unique way with imagination and artistic flair.

-Check out this Recipe Book from My Mix of 6.
-It includes not only the recipes but photos and memories of the woman's grandma and her kitchen.
+Check out this Recipe Book.
+It includes not only the recipes but photos and memories of the woman's grandma and kitchen.

 These are just a few ideas.
 The possibilities are endless!